 Browsing Seiko’s Japan site, I stumbled upon this beautiful Credor Node J (Ref.
-GTWE896) ladies watch.
+GTWE896).
 Although powered by a quartz movement (albeit a very good one) and possibly offered only as a JDM model, the new timepiece teaches the major Swiss-based watchmakers a lesson or two about creating a watch, which is both elegant and discrete.

-The problem was solved quite elegantly: almost all major brands of Japanese origin have introduced at least one “premium” sub-brand, which is capable to compete even with such well-established monsters as Mercedes-Benz, Porsche and Cadillac.
+The problem was solved with the usual Japanese deceptive elegance: almost all major brands of Japanese origin have introduced at least one “premium” sub-brand, which is capable to compete even with such well-established monsters as Mercedes-Benz, Porsche, and Cadillac.

 Facing the same problems as the aforementioned carmakers, Seiko used the same approach to enter the niche of ultra-luxury timekeepers.
 Some time ago, they introduced a number of sub-brands, such as “Credor,” “King Seiko,” and “Grand Seiko” that were designed to fight back the onslaught of Swiss watch manufacturers.

 Unlike many contemporary watches of European origin, the new Credor Node J is deliberately compact.
 According to the official specifications, the watch is less than 31 millimeters in length and just over 18 millimeters in width.
-Thanks for its compact, magnetically shielded Caliber 5A70 quartz movement, the body of the piece is also quite thin measuring only 6.4 mm in height.
+Thanks for the compact, magnetically shielded Caliber 5A70 quartz movement, the body is also thin measuring only 6.4 mm in height.

-The only thing that looks horrible about this watch is its price.
-On their web-site, the piece is offered at 840,000 JPY, which roughly converts into impressive $10,700 USD.
+The only thing that looks horrible about the Node J is its price.
+On their website, the piece is offered at 840,000 JPY, which roughly converts into an impressive $10,700 USD.
 Well, the watch is a hand-made masterpiece, after all.

 Credor Node J in Rose Gold (Ref.
-GTWE896) ladies watch specification
+GTWE896) specification

 Movement: Quartz, Caliber 5A70, antimagnetic shielding, gaining or loosing +/- 15 seconds per month, Made in Japan